rubyonracetracks/tutorial-rails-rubymn2/06-04-opening_index_search.md

 # Unit 6
 ## Chapter 4: Opening Index Search

 In this chapter, you will add a search engine to the opening index page.
+Because unregistered visitors who try to view job openings are automatically redirected to the user login page, they are not relevant in this chapter.

 ### New Branch
 Enter the command "git checkout -b 06-04-opening_index_search".